qiangbo1222/Uni-RXN-official/readme.md

 ## Pretrained weights and Preprocessed Data Download

 The pretrained weight are provided [here][https://zenodo.org/record/8081787].
 You can also train your own model with the following instructions.
 If your want to train the model from scratch, you can download the  preprocessed data from [here][https://zenodo.org/record/8075067].
+If you are intereseted in using our generated drug-like structures direclty, you can download it from [here][https://zenodo.org/record/8087160]

 ## Reaction Featurization